killuaDev/atb-corca-dhuibhne/src/introduction.md

 An account of the adverbs or the conjunctions couldn't be done in a short work like this, but certain adverbs will be found in the chapter on vocabulary.
 That chapter contains a personal selection of the author, and it's certain that absences will be noted, but the information presented  there should be interesting nevertheless.

 I'm truly grateful to the people in Corca Dhuibhne whose sepeech I've studied, and to the following people who read drafts of this work: Pádraig Ua Maoileoin above any body else, plus Liam P. Ó Murchú, Pádraig Tyers and Dónall P. Ó Baoill.
-I'm also grateful to Seán Ua Súilleabháin for sharing his knolwedge and opinions with me, and to Áine Ní Chonghaile who typset the text.
+I'm also grateful to Seán Ua Súilleabháin for sharing his knowledge and opinions with me, and to Áine Ní Chonghaile who typset the text.

 #### Pronunciation symbols
 Symbols had to be relied on here and there.
 It's worth mentioning some of them: